Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 Backyard Campout & Stargazing

 Pitch a tent or build an indoor fort, grill simple food, tell stories, and use a stargazing app for constellation spotting.
-If you’re using a fire pit, check local rules and keep water nearby; if not, make stovetop or microwave s’mores and keep the fun indoors.
+If you’re using a fire pit, check local rules, use a designated fire ring, keep water nearby, and never leave a fire unattended—and make sure it’s fully out and cold to the touch before you leave; if not, make stovetop or microwave s’mores and keep the fun indoors.

 Culture Crawl & Local Explorer